 I remember when I first started working as a pest controller.
-I was fresh out of college and it was my first serious job as a responsible and self-sufficient adult.
-I remember thinking I wasn’t going to be able to handle it.
+Fresh out of college and it was my first serious job as a responsible and self-sufficient adult.
+In my mind I was thinking I wasn’t going to be able to handle it.
 I wasn’t even sure if this was what I wanted to do, but the money was decent and I got to rid people of tangible menaces that tormented them, which made it a form of service to others (and there is no higher purpose).

 The training period wasn’t easy, but I went through it thanks to my mentor – a pest controller with more than 20 years of experience in the field.
 He was the type you might call “hard but fair” (by which I mean at times he made gunnery Sgt.
 Hartman look even-tempered).
 It wasn’t easy and he made feel bad about myself on more than one occasion, but ultimately he taught me everything I know and I’m thankful for it.
 I learned so much from him, not just about pest control, but also about life.
 However, as I became a professional, I started learning things on my own.
 And now, I feel, is time to share what I’ve learned so I can give back.

 I chose bed bugs because they’re one of the pests people most rarely talk about.
 It’s far more likely for someone to admit they have ants or roaches, or even rats, rather than bed bugs.
 This is understandable, because these nasty little buggers also come with a sort of social stigma.
 I’m hoping to clear some things out with this blog post.

 5. Why Bed Bugs Are so Dreadful

 Bed bug symptoms include red, itchy bites on that usually appear during the night.
 We are most defenceless while we sleep.
 That’s why our ancestors took turns in guarding the tribe while the others slept (and the reason why some people are “night owls” to this day).
 So imagine lying in a bed filled with bed bugs.
 Doesn’t that make your skin literally crawl?